On mean curvature flow with forcing: Regularity and Convergence

-\begin{proof} Parallel (center-manifold analysis) argument as in \cite{Escher:1998}, posed in the same function space, applies here since the difference between our problem and \eqref{vpmcf} lies in the Lagrange multiplier $\lambda(t)$, which is a lower order term compared to the mean curvature term.
+\begin{proof} Parallel (center-manifold analysis) argument as in \cite{Escher:1998}, posed in the same function space, applies here since the difference between our problem and the volume preserving flow lies in the Lagrange multiplier $\lambda(t)$, which is a lower order term compared to the mean curvature term. \end{proof}